Choosing destinations is one of your key decisions. Read about different research you can do to help you make your mind up.

 All study abroad options at the University of Leeds operate on an exchange basis and we receive an incoming exchange student for every Leeds student we send abroad.
 This means that Leeds students can only choose to study abroad at one of our selected partner universities.
 It also means that Leeds students never pay tuition fees to their host institution!

 Only choose institutions and destinations where you're confident you'd like to study.
-Every year we have students who are placed at their fourth or fifth choice university, and then withdraw because, on further research, they find that this wasnt a place theyd be happy to spend the year.
+Every year we have students who are placed at their sixth or seventh choice university, and then withdraw because, on further research, they find that this wasnt a place theyd be happy to spend the year.
 Please dont let this be you!
 Good research is vital.

 Decide what is important to you